 The first goal was to get this blog and website organized.

 I found an article written by Tonia Kendrick about How to use a content idea spreadsheet to stay organized, there is a video on this page and she offers a free Excel/Google Sheets template.
 I really liked what she had to say, so I signed up to get the free spreadsheet.
 I’ve had the spreadsheet for a little over a month and from what started as a simple way to organize and plan future content has turned into so much more!
-I’ll have a video coming out next week that will show you how I took her idea and:
+I’ll be recording a live video that will show you how I took her idea and:

 - Fine tuned the categories here on the blog